GideonWeng/Learning_notes/c_learning.md

     char pattern[] = { 'o', 'u', 'l', 'd', '\0' };
     ```
     In this case, the array size is five (four characters plus the terminating '\0').

+    # 7. Macro Substitution
+    Substitutions are made only for tokens, and do not take place within quoted strings.
+For example, if `YES` is a defined name, there would be no substitution in `printf("YES")` or in `YESMAN`.